Aquarium LED lighting is a hot topic right now. I’ve used LEDs in all my projects now and i offer it as part of my fish tank set up service.

-One factor that many overlook about this type of lighting is the fact that the led aquarium lighting is more cheaper to run that regular fluorescent tubing.
+One factor that many overlook about this type of lighting is the fact that the led aquarium lighting (read more about it on wikipedia) is more cheaper to run that regular fluorescent tubing.
 Using less power of a 24 hour basis is better for the planet and for your wallet.

 The other, more traditional aquarium lighting can become really expensive to run throughout the day, because of the amount of power that these lighting is using.
 This is why it’s recommended that you consider buying the best led aquarium lighting and not the tradional lighting that you still get in many fish tanks.

 Using a top LED makes your tank plants grow to their best and that makes your filter cleaner too!